 - Florida Rambler’s guide to visiting Flamingo

-- Updated for 2020: Florida Ramber insider tips for visiting Everglades National Park.
+- Florida Ramber insider tips for visiting Everglades National Park.

 - Camping in the Everglades

-- Admission has been increased at Everglades National Park and is now $30 per car with a pass good for seven days.
-In 2020, that fee goes up to $35 per person.
+- Admission has been increased at Everglades National Park and is now $35 per car with a pass good for seven days.
 As soon as you turn 62, get a senior pass.
 For $80, it offers lifetime admission to all national parks.
 Also: Take advantage of these free days in national parks.
-In 2020, they are Jan.
-20, April 18, Aug.
-25, Sept.
-26 and Nov.
-11.

 - Do not rely on cell phones for critical communication while visiting the park.
 This is a large wilderness area and most cell phones won’t have service, even along the main roads.
 AT&T has a tower at Flamingo and park workers say service is good.

 - Flamingo kayak-camping trip: Paddle to Cape Sable.